-For a Dutch "large company", the works council has a right of recommendation in relation to one-third of the seats on the supervisory board.
+The supervisory board of a 'large company' should consist of at least three members whereby the works council has a right of recommendation in relation to one-third of the seats on the supervisory board.
 The supervisory board must submit the recommendation to the general meeting, except where it is of the view that the person who has been recommended is unsuitable for the position or that the composition of the supervisory board will not be adequate following the appointment of the candidate.
 The supervisory board then draws up a non-binding nomination (based on the recommendations of the general meeting and the works council) for the remaining two-thirds of the seats.
 The general meeting decides on nominations and may reject nominations by both the works council and the supervisory board by an absolute majority of votes (half plus one) that represent at least one-third of the issued share capital.

-If the amount of one-third of the issued share capital is not attained, a second meeting must be held; the minimum attendance requirement will not apply at the second meeting.
-If the general meeting rejects a nomination, it must prepare a nomination again, in accordance with the procedure outlined above.
+If less than one-third of the issued share capital is represented, a second meeting must be held; the minimum attendance requirement will not apply at the second meeting.
+If the general meeting rejects a nomination, it must prepare a nomination again in accordance with the procedure outlined above.
 The company's articles of association may provide otherwise, provided this is done with the approval of the works council and the prior approval of the supervisory board.

-Consideration must be given to the rule under which a supervisory board member is not permitted to be a member of more than five supervisory boards (or similar positions, such as that of non-executive director in what is referred to as a "one-tier board") in large entities simultaneously.
-In practice, these limitation regulations are referred to as the 'points regulations', while the points associated with a certain position are referred to as 'Irrgang points'.

-These regulations permit a supervisory board member to have a maximum of five Irrgang points.
-As such, the supervisory board members, non-executive directors and supervisory officers of five or more other large entities may not be appointed as supervisory board members.
+When appointing supervisory board members, consideration must be given to rules regarding large entities.
+These rules prohibit a supervisory board member to be a member of more than five supervisory boards (or similar positions, such as that of non-executive director in a one-tier board) in large entities simultaneously.
+As such, the supervisory board members, non-executive directors and supervisory officers of five or more other large entities may not be appointed as supervisory board members of another large entity.
 The position of chairman of the supervisory board counts twice.
-Moreover, a supervisory board member who already is a member of more than two 'major' supervisory boards (or similar positions) or who holds the position of chairman of a supervisory board of a one-tier board may not be appointed as the executive director of a large entity.
+Moreover, a supervisory board member who is already a member of more than two 'large' supervisory board or a one-tier board may not be appointed as the executive director of a large entity.
 Positions held in group companies may be disregarded in this respect.
-If an individual hold more than the maximum number of positions permitted in large entities, this may render appointment resolutions invalid.
-An exemption applies to positions accepted prior to the entry into force of the Management and Supervision (Public and Private Companies) Act on 1 January 2013.
-Until 1 January 2020 a target for a balanced number of male and female board members applied for management and supervisory boards of large entities.
-Although no sanction was attached to not complying with this target figure.
+If an individual holds more than the maximum number of positions permitted in large entities, this may render appointment resolutions invalid.
+An exemption applies for positions accepted prior to the Management and Supervision Act entering in force on 1 January 2013.